celo-org/celo-l2-node-docker-compose/README.md

 ### MacOS configure virtual disk limit

-If using Docker Desktop on MacOS you may need to increase the virtual disk limit in order to accomodate the chaindata.
+If using Docker Desktop on MacOS you will most likely need to increase the virtual disk limit in order to accomodate the chaindata directory.
 This can be done by opening Docker Desktop, going to Settings -> Resources -> Advanced and increasing the disk image size.

 ### Clone the Repository